 The war with the British was not faring well in 1780 when young George Wiley returned to his home in Halifax County, Virginia.
 He had finished serving three years in the 1st Virginia Regiment, fighting in places like Valley Forge to the north and Georgia to the south.

 The soldier’s father William Wiley had purchased 2000 acres of William Byrd’s land south of the Dan River in 1762 when George was a boy, and before the war William gave his son 309 acres on Irwin’s Ferry Road.
-George sold 100 acres before he left for the war, and when he returned that year, George sold the remaining 209 acres to John Martin.
+George sold 100 acres to James Taylor before he left for the war, and when he returned that year, George sold the remaining 209 acres to John Martin.

 That name is easy to find in the Halifax of the late 1700’s, during the birth of America and the war that defined it.
 There appears to be five John Martins in the Halifax of the 1770’s and 1780’s, each belonging to different, seemingly unrelated families, and each family settled in a different section of the county.